johanbook/docs/docs/security/vulnerabilities/xss.md

 - send requests (especially dangerous if cookie-based authentication is used)
 - keylogger

-For example, assume we have a social media site wheres user can post comments.
+## Example

+Assume we have a social media site where users can post comments.
 The comments are rendered server side using a template language (although it is as much of a vulnerability for client-side rendering)

 ```html
 <div>